 The facilities at The Horn in Hand

-Ben was amazed that The Horn in Hand had some retro games consoles for guests to use.
-Definitely a feature that is unique and a great addition to an already great venue.
+Ben was amazed that The Horn in Hand had some retro game consoles for guests to use.
+Definitely, a feature that is unique and a great addition to an already great venue.

 There is also an outside area.
 However, as it was evening and none of us smoke, we did not go out to see it.
 Judging by the number of people we saw using the area it is a good size.